1adrianb/face-alignment/README.md

 # Face Recognition

-Detect facial landmarks from Python using the world's most accurate face alignment network, capable of detection points in both 2D and 3D coordinates.
+Detect facial landmarks from Python using the world's most accurate face alignment network, capable of detecting points in both 2D and 3D coordinates.

 Build using [FAN](https://www.adrianbulat.com)'s state-of-the-art deep learning based face alignment method.
 For detecting faces the library makes use of [dlib](http://dlib.net/) library.